-- 5. The Committee is concerned about the use of a medical model of disability in many areas of the law, at the Federal and Länder levels. - 6.
-Recalling its concluding observations of 2015 (CRPD/C/DEU/CO/1), para.
-8(a), the Committee recommends the State party harmonize the definition of disability in laws and policies, at Federal and Länder levels, with the general principles and provisions of the Convention, particularly with respect to non-discrimination and the human rights model of disability. - 7.
-The Committee is concerned about: - (a) The lack of recognition, across all government portfolio areas, that disability is a responsibility of all government entities, and the lack of mainstreaming of disability-inclusive measures in all areas of state, society and law; - (b) The lack of a systematic review of existing laws, policies and regulations to ascertain the legislative action required to conform with the obligations under the Convention; - (c) The lack of a general right of associations to take legal action to enforce the rights under the Convention, the rare use of such rights in the areas where the required statutory bases exist, and in most of these statutory bases the confinement of remedies available to declaratory judgments; - (d) The lack of systematic and institutionalized engagement with organizations of persons with disabilities, including organizations of children with disabilities, in all matters affecting them, and of processes for close consultation with and the active involvement of organizations of persons with disabilities; - (e) Insufficient resources of organizations of persons with disabilities to actively participate in the development and the implementation of laws, policies, programs and regulations to implement the Convention, and undue administrative hurdles to access funding; - (f) The highly uneven efforts to implement the Convention across the Länder, and an insufficient human rights perspective in the action plans of many Länder.
+- 5. The Committee is concerned about the use of a medical model of disability in many areas of the law, at the federal and Länder levels. - 6.
+Recalling its previous recommendation, the Committee recommends that the State party harmonize the definition of disability in laws and policies, at the federal and Länder levels, with the general principles and provisions of the Convention, in particular with respect to non-discrimination and the human rights model of disability. - 7.
+The Committee is concerned about: - (a) The lack of recognition, across all government portfolio areas, of disability as a responsibility of all government entities, and the lack of mainstreaming of disability-inclusive measures in all areas of government, society and law; - (b) The lack of a systematic review of existing laws, policies and regulations to ascertain the legislative action required to conform with the obligations under the Convention; - (c) The lack of a general right of associations to take legal action to enforce the rights under the Convention, the rare use of such rights in the areas where the required statutory bases exist, and in most of these statutory bases the limited types of remedies available to declaratory judgments; - (d) The lack of systematic and institutionalized engagement with organizations of persons with disabilities, including organizations of children with disabilities, in all matters affecting them, and of processes for close consultation with and the active involvement of organizations of persons with disabilities; - (e) The insufficient resources of organizations of persons with disabilities to actively participate in the development and the implementation of laws, policies, programmes and regulations to implement the Convention, and undue administrative hurdles to access funding; - (f) The highly uneven efforts to implement the Convention across the Länder, and an insufficient human rights perspective in the action plans of many Länder.